OxalisCommunity/oxalis/doc/keystore.md

 * V1 is the old "PILOT" scheme and should no longer be needed (will be removed in later releases)

 There is a "test" and "production" hierarchy of certificates.
-The PEPPOL test root certificate are identicial for V1 and V2.
+The PEPPOL test root certificate were identicial for V1 and V2.

 ![Truststore structure](illustrations/truststore.png)